alex-snezhko/hopper/docs/2-routing.md

 ### Path parameters
 Path parameters can be fetched with `Hopper.param`.
 It is assumed that a path parameter with the given name was actually on the route matcher or a parent scope, otherwise an exception will be thrown.

-### Serving and Scopes
+### Serving
-`Hopper.scope` and `Hopper.scopeWithSettings` can be used to define scopes, with special application-wide settings set if desired.
-These functions can be thought of as having their own "root" scopes mounted at `/` with additional logic for core services like parsing requests.
+`Hopper.serve` has several variations (`Hopper.serveWith[...]`), which can be used to apply special application-wide settings/middleware if desired.
+In addition to housing logic for core services like parsing requests, the `serve[...]` functions can also be thought of as owning their own scopes mounted at `/`.
 ```
-Hopper.scope(...) // uses default settings
+Hopper.serve(...) // uses default settings
-Hopper.scopeWithOptions([
+Hopper.serveWithMiddleware(middleware, ...) // applies middleware to all routes
+Hopper.serveWithSettings([
   // to define a custom handler to run when a request URL does not match any routes
   // (it is recommended that this handler return a Hopper.NotFound status)
   Hopper.NotFoundHandler(req => ...),